TalentuMagic/ElasticDict/README.md

   - `word` (string) – the dictionary word, e.g. `"apple"`.
   - `definitions` (array of `Definition`) – all definitions associated with the word.

-These schemas are reused across the routes (e.g., `POST /documents`, `PUT /documents/{id}`, and `GET /search`) via `$ref: '#/components/schemas/WordDoc'` to keep the API contract consistent.:contentReference[oaicite:4]{index=4}
+These schemas are reused across the routes (e.g., `POST /documents`, `PUT /documents/{id}`, and `GET /search`) via `$ref: '#/components/schemas/WordDoc'` to keep the API contract consistent.

 ### Swagger-Documented Routes

 Each Express route in `app.js` is documented with an `@openapi` JSDoc block directly above the handler implementation.
 These blocks declare HTTP methods, paths, request parameters, bodies, and responses.
-The main documented endpoints include:​:contentReference[oaicite:5]{index=5}
+The main documented endpoints include:

 - **`GET /health`** – Returns the Elasticsearch cluster health.
 - **`POST /documents`** – Creates a new word document using the `WordDoc` schema as the request body.